Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: The structure of the crossed product algebra, modulo the compact operators, of left and right convoluters in acting on , prime number

-We now return to the context of Lemma 13.
-The previous Remark shows that we may always switch from the skewed algebra with cocycle to a reduced algebra of the cover group $\tilde{G}$.
+We now return to the context of Theorem \ref{heckerep}.
+The previous remark shows that we may always switch from the skewed algebra with cocycle to a reduced algebra of the cover group $\tilde{G}$.
+In chapter 5, we proved that the Hecke algebra $\H_0$ of double cosets $[\Gamma \sigma\Gamma]$ of $\Gamma$ in $G$ admits a $\ast$-representation into $\L(G,\varepsilon)$, by mapping a double coset $[\Gamma \sigma\Gamma]$ into